grinnell-cs/csc151-images/_eboards/eboard34-1.md

     * "Weekly discussion on legal protections and recourse on issues that higher education and Grinnell College face."
     * Also online.
-    * This week: Disability and Accessibility
+    * This week: ???

 ### Other good things

 _These do not earn tokens, but are worth your consideration._

+* Softball at home on Saturday.

 ### Upcoming work